Myrtle Beach, South Carolina: Climate

 Summer thunderstorms are typically brief, but severe thunderstorms do occur on occasion.
 Tornadoes are rare, with the most significant event occurring in 2001 when multiple tornadoes touched down in the area.
 Tropical cyclones occasionally impact Myrtle Beach, though weaker tropical storms and weak tropical lows are more common.
 Like most areas prone to tropical cyclones, a direct hit by a major hurricane is infrequent in Myrtle Beach.
 The last hurricane to cause significant damage in Myrtle Beach was Hurricane Hugo in 1989.
 The worst hurricane in Myrtle Beach's history was Hurricane Hazel in 1954.

 Demographics

-Myrtle Beach is the largest principal city of the Myrtle Beach-Conway-Georgetown CSA, a Combined Statistical Area that includes the Myrtle Beach-Conway-North Myrtle Beach metropolitan area (Horry County) and the Georgetown micropolitan area (Georgetown County), which had a combined population of 329,449 at the 2010 census.
+Myrtle Beach is the largest principal city of the Myrtle Beach-Conway, SC Combined Statistical Area, which had an estimated population of 463,209 in 2023, and includes the Myrtle Beach-Conway-North Myrtle Beach, SC Metropolitan Statistical Area (Horry County) and the Murrells Inlet, SC Micropolitan Statistical Area (Georgetown County).

 2020 census

-As of the 2020 United States census, there were 35,682 people, 13,817 households, and 7,678 families residing in the city.
+As of the 2020 census, there were 35,682 people, 13,817 households, and 7,678 families residing in the city.